alifcapital/EventStorage/README.md

 ```

 That's all.
 As we mentioned in above, the event provider support a few types: `MessageBroker`-for RabbitMQ message or any other message broker, `Http`-for receiving http requests, `Sms`-for SMS message, `WebHook`- for WebHook call, `Email` for sending email, `Unknown` for other unknown type messages.
-Depend on the event provider, the event receiver must implement the necessary receiver interface: `IMessageBrokerEventReceiver`, `ISmsEventReceiver`, `IWebHookEventReceiver`, `IHttpEventReceiver`, `IEmailEventReceiver` and `IUnknownEventReceiver`- for `Unknown` provider type.
+Depend on the event provider, the event handler must implement the necessary a handler interface: `IMessageBrokerEventHandler`, `ISmsEventHandler`, `IWebHookEventHandler`, `IHttpEventHandler`, `IEmailEventHandler` and `IUnknownEventHandler`- for `Unknown` provider type.

-### Options of Inbox and Outbox sections
+### Options for the Inbox and Outbox sections

 The `InboxAndOutbox` is the main section for setting of the Outbox and Inbox functionalities.
 The `Outbox` and `Inbox` subsections offer numerous options.